MaayanLab/Protein-Protein-Interactions/README.md

 The network files are seperated into individule networks based on species, as well as, an overall PPI network (where apporiate genes were mapped onto human genes using HomoloGene).

-All files are timestamped with the last date the data was processed.
+All files are time-stamped with the last date the data was processed.